salikadave/react-workshop-start-here/README.md

-# React Workshop with Salika and Shweta
+# 🔰 React Workshop -- Begin Here

-## Pre-Workshop Instructions
+### Pre-Workshop Instructions

 ## Setup

+Completing these steps will help you follow along and complete assignments on time.

+Create an account on these websites:
+Installing the following tools:

 ## System Requirements